cc-mkotrike/testqs1/README.md

 If your deployment fails:
 * Check to ensure that all the parameters values that are provided are correct and valid.
 * Verify the downloaded SASDepot and Viya Mirro repositories are correct.
-* Verify the Premium FileShare created in the storage account is accessible to the all virtualmachines.
+* Verify the Premium FileShare created in the storage account is accessible to all virtual machines.
 * Review the failed deployment steps and see ["Deployment errors"](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-common-deployment-errors#deployment-errors) in the Azure troubleshooting documentation.
 *   In general, issues that occur in the primary deployment but do not originate from a sub-deployment are platform issues such as the inability to obtain sufficient resources in a timely manner.
 In these cases, you must redeploy your software.
 When the deployment is run via the CLI, the primary deployment is called "azure-deploy".
 When the deployment is run via the UI template, the primary deployment is called "Microsoft.Template".
 The names of sub-deployments usually begin with "Phase#".